 Associative remote viewing works by first having someone who will not be doing the remote viewing assign a descriptive target to stand for each possible outcome of a future event.
 In the past, objects that were significantly different from each other were used as ARV targets.
 For example, a pencil might be used to stand for one team winning, and an apple for the other team winning.
 Currently, photographs that are significantly different from each other (as the example to the right shows) are more frequently used as targets, since they are easier to manage.

 We then ask our remote viewers to describe the object that they will be presented the morning after the football game is over.
 If during the remote viewing session the viewers describe something round, red, and sweet-smelling, we conclude that they have perceived the apple in the future.
 This means the Longhorns will win.
-Then whatever action can be take, as desired.
+Then whatever desired action can be taken.
 In places where it is legal, this usually means a bet is placed that the Longhorns will win.

-In this second “upset” case, the viewing was wrong–and it happens about 30% of the time.
-Describing the wrong target is called “displacement,” and it can happen for any number of reasons–all of which we cover in our Associative Remote Viewing Course.
+This is because in this second “upset” case, the viewing was wrong—and it happens about 30% of the time in ARV.
+Describing the wrong target is called “displacement,” and it can happen for any number of reasons—all of which we cover in our Associative Remote Viewing Course.
 Counterintuitive as it may sound, you have to show the viewers the correct target, no matter how well they described the wrong one.
 This is so that in the long term they will (hopefully) learn to describe the correct target more reliably.

 This may seem to you to be an overly complicated way to predict the future.
 But there is a reason for it.
 In previous remote viewing research, the scientists discovered that if you “front load” a viewer by asking who will win the game, the response will usually be no better than chance—there will only be a 50/50 likelihood that he or she will be right.
 In other words, it would essentially be a guess.